Mariposa Photo Club Member Spotlight

 Please join us in celebrating the amazing individuals at the heart of Mariposa Photo Club.
 Learn more about what inspires us as photographers as you get to know our diverse members.

-Let’s learn more about Peggy.
+This month meet John Little.
+Let’s learn more about John.

 How long have you been a photographer?

 In the seventies I had a cheap camera called an Instamatic.
 I used it mostly to document a big building project, along with a little bit of landscapes and family photos.
 Then I got an Olympus OM-1 or OM-2.
 But I decided to stop shooting in nature, partly because it influenced too much my experience of being present in the outdoors—as in “Will this make a good shot?” in contrast to “Be here now”.
 In 2003, as digital cameras became available, I got a point-and-shoot and started again.
 The conflict that bothered me before hasn’t been a problem.
 Who knows, maybe I can switch my attention better now.

 I enjoy landscapes and seeing patterns in nature.
 There’s no shortage of either around Mariposa or Tucson!
 Examples of patterns are water-flow and wave patterns, and other patterns I see in nature.
 One favorite water pattern is laminar flow, which I’ve often seen in the Tuolumne River at Tuolumne Meadows.